This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 Lincoln Memorial was dedicated in 1922.
 Since that time it has been the location of important national events including Martin Luther King Jr.’s “I Have a Dream” speech in 1963.

-Walk up the 87 steps into the main chamber of the memorial to see the 19 foot tall statue of President Lincoln.
 In each side chamber there is a wall inscribed with two of President Lincoln’s most well-known speeches, the Gettysburg Address and his second inaugural speech.

 Tours: Self-paced, open 24 hours a day 365 days a year.

-Interesting fact: There is so much symbolism embedded into the Lincoln Memorial, I recommend reading about it on the official website to get a full appreciation.
+Interesting Fact: There is so much symbolism embedded into the Lincoln Memorial, I recommend reading about it on the official website to get a full appreciation.

 Korean War Veterans Memorial

-South of the Lincoln Memorial Reflecting Pool is the Korean War Veterans Memorial.
 The memorial pays homage to those who served in the Korean War from 1950 to 1953.

 The memorial includes a collection of 19 statues in an open field, an engraved wall representing those who served, and a quiet reflecting pool memorializing the names of fallen soldiers.